tfpauly/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

   chunk.
 This is a non-interactive case that is identical to the non-chunked variant.
 - The request is sent as a single chunk, and the response is sent in multiple chunks.
-This is a non-interactive case, since there is no possibility that the client can influence its request based on the response content.
+This is a non-interactive case, because there is no possibility that the client can influence its request based on the response content.
 - The request is sent in multiple chunks, but either all chunks are sent before a response chunk is received, or the sending of the chunks is not influenced